anonymous3141/anonymous3141.github.io/index.md

 ## Things I've made

 - A website and quiz system for my old High School [here](https://github.com/Maths-Club).
 The website is hosted by heroku [here](https://cgsmathclub.herokuapp.com/) It uses the Django framework as well as various other APIs.
 I really need to revamp this blog to be like the github pages static component I made for that one!
 - A technical report on applying machine learning to build a recommender system for the ORAC informatics training site.
 The report is found [here]({% link static/recommender-report.pdf %}), and describes the process from scraping data to benchmarking accuracy.
 Code is included.
+In retrospect I could probably have eliminated the "September 2020" cap but meh.